microsoft/vscode-docs/docs/getstarted/settings.md

   //  - visible: Menu is always visible even in full screen mode.
   //  - toggle: Menu is hidden but can be displayed via Alt key.
   //  - hidden: Menu is always hidden.
   //  - compact: Menu is displayed as a compact button in the sidebar.
+This value is ignored when 'window.titleBarStyle' is 'native'.
   "window.menuBarVisibility": "default",

   // Controls the dimensions of opening a new window when at least one window is already opened.
 Note that this setting does not have an impact on the first window that is opened.
 The first window will always restore the size and location as you left it before closing.